-In Ohio, there are two main types of marriage and family therapy professionals known as Licensed Marriage and Family Therapists (LMFTs) and Independent Licensed Marriage and Family Therapists (ILMFTs).
+In Ohio, there are two main types of marriage and family therapy professionals known as Licensed Marriage and Family Therapists (MFTs) and Independent Licensed Marriage and Family Therapists (IMFTs).
 Both provide services to couples, families, and individuals for issues related to intimacy, relationships, emotions, or other interpersonal challenges.
-LMFTs must complete additional training and are allowed to diagnose mental or emotional disorders.
-To become an LMFT or ILMFT, a graduate degree in marriage and family therapy is required.
-These licenses are issued by the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board.
+ILMFTs must complete additional training and are allowed to diagnose mental or emotional disorders.
+To become an MFT or IMFT, a graduate degree in marriage and family therapy is required.
+These licenses are issued by the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board (the Board).
+The Board requires aspiring marriage and family therapists to complete a master’s or doctoral degree in marriage and family therapy from a program accredited by the Commission On Accreditation Of Marriage And Family Therapy Education (COAMFTE) or from a program that meets specific coursework, practicum, and internship requirements outlined on the Board’s website.
 After completing the necessary education, prospective applicants can follow these steps to licensure:

-To learn more about LMFT careers, visit our LMFT career guide.
+To learn more about MFT careers, visit our MFT career guide.

-School counselors are licensed by the Ohio Department of Education (DOE) as part of the Pupil Services license program.
+School counselors are licensed by the Ohio Department of Education (DOE) as part of the Professional Pupil Services license program.
 Licenses are valid for five years and enable the school counselor to work with students of all grades between kindergarten and twelfth grade on emotional, behavioral, and academic issues.
-An approved master’s degree in school counseling with a 600-hour internship is required.
-Applicants who are not already licensed teachers with two years of experience will only be licensed on a provisional basis for the first two years.
+An approved master’s degree in school counseling from an approved program with a 600-hour internship is required.
+Both Ohio Board-licensed counselors and those holding a valid, standard Ohio teaching certificate or professional teaching license can be issued a one-year Temporary Pupil Services license while they complete an approved school counselor licensure program.
 After completing a graduate degree, follow these steps to become a school counselor:

 - Pass the Ohio Assessment for Educators School Counselor exam.

-- Submit an application to the DOE online, including transcripts and exam results.
+- Submit an application to the DOE online, including transcripts, exam results, and background check results.